bradenmacdonald/CalendarDate/README.md

 ## What is it?

 A JavaScript calendar date class, that can represent any calendar date from January 1, 1 CE to December 31, 9999.
-For dates prior to October 1582, it assumes a "back-projected" Gregorian calendar, as if that were always the calendar in use at the time.

-Dates are internally represented as a single `Number` for performance and memory efficiency.
+Dates are internally represented as a single `Number` for very high performance and memory efficiency.

 This is a tiny single-file library with no dependencies and is just 1.35 kB when minified and gzipped.
+It's also by far the most performant implementation I know of (see benchmarks).

+For dates prior to October 1582, it assumes a back-projected ("proleptic") Gregorian calendar, as if that were always the calendar in use at the time.

 ## Why do you want this?